 What did I miss, hmm… oh, the Realme 6 has a 3.5mm headphone jack though its performance isn’t very good.
 The speaker audio is also mediocre but should be sufficient while watching videos.
 I also didn’t face any call drops or complaints in terms of call quality.

-Also, I strongly suggest you skip the Realme 6i which is like 30-40 dollars cheaper but comes with a much inferior chipset and cameras.
-Similarly, if you want better cameras, better thermals and battery life, investing more on the Realme 6 Pro isn’t a bad idea either.
-But, considering its price range, the Realme 6 is my pick for the best budget phone of 2020.
+Also, I strongly suggest you skip the cheaper Realme 6i as it comes with a much inferior chipset and cameras.
+Similarly, if you want better cameras, and battery life, investing similar amount on the Galaxy M31 isn’t a bad idea either.
+But, considering its price range, the Realme 6 is my pick for the best gaming midrange phone.

 - Watch our video review of the Realme 6!